discord-math/bot/README.md

 Manage an Open/Closed help channels system.
 Channels can be "available", "occupied", "pending", "closed", or "hidden".
 If you post in an "available" channel, the bot pins your message and the channel becomes "occupied".
 As long as there is conversation in the channel, it remains "occupied".
 If a timeout is reached, you are prompted to close the channel and the channel becomes "pending".
 If you ignore the prompt, the channel will close automatically.
 If you decline the prompt, the channel goes back to "occupied", and the timeouts are doubled.
 Deleting the original post also closes the channel.
 A "closed" channel will remain in the "occupied" category for a while before moving back into either "occupied" or "hidden".

+This plugin currently also manages a help forum.
+Posts can be marked solved or unsolved, and a broader set of users are allowed to manage the post via a UI.

 Commands:
-- `close` - an "occupied" or "pending" channel can be closed at any time by either its owner or certain roles.
+- `close` -- an "occupied" or "pending" channel can be closed at any time by either its owner or certain roles.
+If used in the help forum, assume the user meant `solved`.
-- `reopen` - if the channel is "closed" or "available", it can be reopened by the previous owner or certain roles.
+- `reopen` -- if the channel is "closed" or "available", it can be reopened by the previous owner or certain roles.
+If used in the help form, assume the user meant `unsolved`.
+- `clopen_sync` -- synchronize the state of the channels.
+- `solved` -- mark a forum post as solved (can be done by the owner of the thread or certain roles).
+- `unsolved` -- mark a forum post as unsolved (can be done by the owner of the thread or certai roles).

 Config:
 - ``config plugins.clopen channels `[<channel id>, ...]` `` -- the list of channels in rotation.